-As a supplier of both router hardware, and a cloud solution, the StrideLinx Cloud, it is our responsibility to give our customers the knowledge and tools to help them make the best decisions to keep their installations secure.
+As a supplier of both hardware, the StrideLinx router and a cloud solution, the StrideLinx Cloud, it is our responsibility to give our customers the knowledge and tools to help them make the best decisions to keep their installations secure.
 This article will give insight into the most important security-related aspects of StrideLinx’s products and can be used to harden your StrideLinx environment against cybercrime.

 Please use the links below for easy navigation.

 The StrideLinx Cloud is used to gain access to your machines and their data.
 You can log in from any device that has access to the Internet, including mobile phones, tablets and laptops.
 Within the StrideLinx Cloud, there are several important aspects to consider.

 Your StrideLinx Cloud account is used to authenticate yourself to our systems.
 In the first place, you use a username (i.e. an email address) and a password to log in.
 It is crucial that you choose a password that is hard to guess, long and unique.
 Generally speaking, to be safe you need a password that is at least 12-15 characters long.
 See how to register with a password or how to change the password of an existing account.

 Besides a strong password, it is recommended to enable two-factor authentication (2FA).
 This means that you not only need a username and password to log in, but also a one-time code that can be generated with a specific mobile phone.
 See how to set up 2FA for your account and how to enforce 2FA for all users in your company for additional details.

 Every time you log in the StrideLinx Cloud, you request a temporary Access Token, which can be used for up to 24 hours or 30 days (depending on the option [Keep me logged in], meaning you do not need to enter your credentials every time you access the StrideLinx Cloud on the same device.
 It is good policy to regularly sanitise which Access Tokens are active for your account.
 You can do this through the following steps: